GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/tools/locust-load-inference/README.md

 This is my second prompt.\n
 ```

 Example prompt datasets are available in the "../../dataset" folder with python scripts and instructions on how to make the dataset available for consumption by this benchmark.
-The dataset used in the `sample-terraform.tfvars` is the "ShareGPT_v3_unflitered_cleaned_split".
+The dataset used in the `./sample-tfvars/tgi-sample.tfvars` is the "ShareGPT_v3_unflitered_cleaned_split".

 You will set the `gcs_path` in your `terraform.tfvars` to this gcs path containing your prompts.